 Kylemore Abbey Connemara

-2 Killary fjord take the cruise down the 9 mile fjord to the mouth of the Atlantic, kids go free fri/sat/sundays.
+2 Killary fjord take a cruise down this spectacular 9 mile fjord to the mouth of the Atlantic, kids go free fri/sat/sundays, bar on board.

-4 Avoca Handweavers probably the prettiest location ever for a shop?
-Letterfrack harbour, with view of Tully mountain, lovely place for a picnic.
+4 Avoca Handweavers, Letterfrack, probably the prettiest location ever for a shop.
+Letterfrack harbour, with a view of Tully mountain, it is a lovely place for a picnic.
 Known as the Possibly Shop? an indication of the treasure trove of choice that awaits you inside.

-5 Inisbofin Island for a day trip or overnight stay, this is our ‘Treasure Ireland’ a pocket sized Ireland, fantastic scenery, beaches, castles, holy places, food and hospitality.
+5 Inisboffin Island for a day trip or overnight stay, this is our ‘Treasure Ireland’ a pocket sized Ireland, fantastic scenery, beaches, castles, holy places, food and hospitality.
 Ferry from Cleggan harbour.

 6 Or if you are a landlubber Drive on a bit further to Claddagh Duff where you can cross over to Omney island at low tide, for stunning view of wind and wave lashed High Island.

-7 Clifden is very well known and loved, unfortunately though a little over developed of late, but not so the Sky road which has stunning Atlantic views, check out the bog where Alcock and Brown landed in 1919 having made the first transatlantic fligh.
+7 Clifden is very well known and loved, unfortunately though a little over developed of late, but not so the Sky road which has stunning Atlantic views, check out the bog where Alcock and Brown landed in 1919 having completed the first trans-Atlantic crossing.

-10 Roundstone very popular weekend break with the D4 set, crowded with d registered Mercedes and stuff in high season, gloriously normal rest of the time great restaurant s best lots of high quality fish restaurants.
-Sailing regattas during the summer.
+10 Roundstone very popular weekend break with the Dublin 4 set, crowded with D registered Mercedes and stuff in high season, gloriously normal the rest of the time, lots of high quality fish restaurants including O'Dowds.
+Traditional sailing regattas during the summer.

 For more Sacred Places in Ireland please click here